The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: FRBfaker performance tests

 Hence, the S/N scaling as applied by {\tt Furby}\footnote{\url{https://github.com/vivgastro/Furby}} is investigated.
-Its method is more data-driven and scales the injection's area such that it has a similar area than a boxcar would have of one time-sample in width and with the requested S/N. Since the profile's area is determined through the convolution of the profile with boxcars of varying widths, this method does not depend on the shape of the profile.
-It is therefore applicable to more varying pulse morphologies and more in line with the S/N determination of algorithms, like \heim, that search for SPs through convolving frequency-averaged data with boxcars.
-When the above injection test procedure is repeated with a {\tt Furby} equivalent S/N scaling method, the recovered S/N values are indeed more in line with their requested values\footnote{No one-to-one agreement is found, as the test was performed with integer data of finite time resolution that can only represent a SP to a certain degree.
-The recovered S/N agreement may therefore vary depending on the time resolution of the integer-type data used.} (figure \ref{fig:snr_recovery}, boxcar convolution scaling).
+Its method is more data driven and scales the injection's area such that it has a similar area as a boxcar of one time-sample in width, and with the requested S/N. Since the profile's area is determined through the convolution of the profile with boxcars of varying widths, this method does not depend on the shape of the profile.
+It is therefore applicable to more varying pulse morphologies and more in line with the S/N determination of algorithms, such as \heim, that search for SPs through convolving frequency-averaged data with boxcars.
+When the above injection-test procedure is repeated with a {\tt Furby} equivalent S/N scaling method, the recovered S/N values are indeed more in line with their requested values\footnote{No one-to-one agreement is found, as the test was performed with integer data of finite time resolution that can only represent an SP to a certain degree.
+The recovered S/N agreement may therefore vary depending on the time resolution of the integer-type data used.} (Fig. \ref{fig:snr_recovery}, boxcar convolution scaling).
 Because of these two reasons, the S/N boxcar scaling method is implemented as the default method for the {\tt FRBfaker} after the injection tests were completed.